Singapore Swing: Top Saving Hacks for Your Next Trip

 Singapore, oh Sigh-apore!
 Fifth time in a row, Singapore has been dubbed the world’s most expensive city.
 Glitzy, eco and futuristic, the island nation attracts millions of tourist each year.

-With its world-famous Changi International Airport (that, among other attractions, offers a swimming pool, theater, and a museum where you can while away your time), Singapore makes a convenient transfer point for further Asia travel.
-So why not stop here for a while and spend a few days?
+With its world-famous Changi International Airport (that features a swimming pool, theater, and a museum where you can while away your time), Singapore makes a convenient transfer point for further Asia travel.
+So why not stop here for a while?

 Your Singapore trip doesn’t have to cost you a fortune!
-Use my ideas on how to enjoy the city break without ruining your budget.
 All it takes is just a few simple travel swaps.

-1. Family Entertainment.
-Swap Sentosa for Haw Par Villa and Light Marina Bay
+1. Enjoy free family entertainment.
+Try Haw Par Villa and Light Marina Bay

-But when you think of it, it’s not unique at all.
+But it’s hardly a unique place of interest.
 You can pop in the Universal Studios in Hollywood, Orlando, or Osaka, and spectacular aquaria and sea worlds are found all over the globe.

 Haw Par Villa

 However, THIS is a genuinely unique Singaporean experience:

 Haw Par Villa, formerly known as Tiger Balm Gardens, is a century-old theme park in Singapore, built by the makers of the famous Tiger Balm, the Haw-Par brothers.
 Ghoulish and freaky, the park is a ravishing wonder that guides you through the traditional Chinese values, stories, and beliefs.

 The park is easily accessible by the metro (Circle Line 5, The Haw Par Villa stop), and there is no entrance fee.
 For more info, go to the official website.